robustini/AceRadio/README.md

 When songs are cleared from the outputs area, AceRadio also removes the dated daily generated-song files (`songs.generated_YYMMDD.json`).

-The rolling `songs.generated.json` file is the long-lived history file, while the dated daily files are treated as disposable per-day generated snapshots.
+So the per-day generated snapshots are cleaned together with the song folders, while the rolling `songs.generated.json` file remains the longer-lived generated catalog.

 ### Exclusive custom catalog